How to Pay for Summer Classes: Your Questions Answered

 Can You Get Financial Aid for Summer Classes?

 For private student loans, there are fewer restrictions.
-As long as your student can qualify for a loan to cover the cost of summer classes, a private lender will move forward regardless of how much the student has already used in financial aid that year.
+As long as your student can qualify for a loan to cover the cost of summer classes, a private lender will move forward regardless of how much the student has already used in federal aid that year.

 How Does Summer Financial Aid Work?